Necromunda/HealthCompanion/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps or download it from [File.io](https://file.io/hdMcV9WQUWJr)

 ### Prerequisites